-Amsterdam is by no means inexpensive.
-Clearly, whether you agree with this statement will depend on how much you can bring to bear -- or bear to bring -- in the way of financial resources.
-If you are used to the prices in New York and London, it won't seem too out of whack.
+If you are used to the prices in New York and London, Amsterdam won't seem too out of whack.
 But opportunities for scoring genuine bargains run a thin gamut from few-and-far-between to nonexistent.
 Remember, the Dutch have for centuries been consummate traders and middlemen.
-You need only look at how well-appointed their country is to appreciate how fair a job they've done extracting money from foreigners.
+You need only look at how well-appointed their country is to appreciate how good a job they've done extracting money from foreigners.

 In your favor is that the Dutch themselves display an almost proverbial reluctance to unnecessarily part with a euro.
 A sound rule of thumb is that if you lodge, dine, and entertain yourself in the same places where "ordinary" Dutch do, you can limit financial damage.